Updated for 2021

 10100 Jefferson Blvd, Culver City, CA 90232

-Please check their website for any other last-minute closures.
+Please check their website for any last-minute closures.

 Oregon Farmers Becky and David Campbell started Mr. Bones in Westwood in 1987 so city kids could experience the fun of a traditional pumpkin patch.
 It’s moved around from Beverly Hills to West Hollywood to its now-permanent home in Culver City.